Skip to content

 <input type="hidden" name="_honeypot" value="" style="display:none" />

-If _honeypot (or _gotcha) contains a value, the submission is silently accepted but not stored.
-Bots can’t tell the difference.
+If _honeypot (or _gotcha) has a value when submitted, staticq silently accepts the request but does not store it.
+Bots cannot tell the difference.

-If you prefer to submit via JavaScript (e.g. fetch), set the Accept: application/json header to receive a JSON response instead of a redirect:
+If you prefer to submit via JavaScript instead of a standard form post, set the Accept: application/json header to receive a JSON response instead of a redirect:

 const res = await fetch('https://api.staticq.app/q/aBcDeFgHiJ', {